barrettotte/Anilist-RandExt/README.md

 Example:  Clicking on 'completed' list (navigates to https://anilist.co/user/username/animelist/Completed) and clicking the extension retrieves a random entry from your 'completed' list.

+The way I coded it also allows you to select random entries from other public users' lists if you navigate to their profile.

 ## GraphQL Queries